+Our initial aim in this work was to find a multiplicatively closed codon model which incorporated $ \omega $ as a parameter.
+We have shown that there is no practical way to do this.

+This negative result is interesting in a mathematical context.
+In the case of the JC-MG codon model, it was surprising that a model which began with as few as 2 parameters would have a Lie closure of 1996 parameters.
+Our investigation of the toy model demonstrated that this was intrinsic to the problem: if the starting matrix set deviates too far from being perfectly symmetrical, then the Lie closure tends to be close to as large as possible.

-Both the linear closures and linear versions of codon models are not ridiculously big nor do they violate stochasticity.
+From here, the perceived way forward is to conduct further analysis of linear closures and linear versions of codon models.
+These do not violate stochasticity and are reasonable in size.
 In our case of analysing the JC-MG model, the linear closure (which is the same as the linear version, only a different basis) is trivial due to JC-MG only having two parameters to begin with.
 But when the underlying DNA rate substitution process has more parameters, for example HKY, then the linear closure is not trivial and the setup of the linear version is quite different to the original.
-It has not yet been tested to see if linear closures of codon models mis-estimate $ \omega $ as much as the models themselves but it is possible that this could help as previous exploration \cite{bodie2011effect,sumner2012a} found that in DNA models, parameters have been mis-estimated less in DNA models which form linear spaces.
+It has not yet been tested to see if linear closures of codon models mis-estimate $ \omega $ as much as the models themselves but it is possible that this could help as previous exploration \citep{bodie2011effect,sumner2011general} found that, in DNA models, parameters are mis-estimated less in DNA models which form linear spaces.